aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 ### Duplicates and near-duplicates

-{class}`.Duplicates` returns three groups of indices: exact matches (by xxHash), near-matches (by perceptual hash with D4 variants for rotation/flip invariance), and semantic clusters (by cluster-based grouping).
-The available actions differ by group.
+{class}`.Duplicates` finds collisions in up to three projections of a datum — pixels, annotation, and (when asked) metadata factors — and reports which projections agreed on each group.
+The available action differs by *which* projection fired and, for a group found one way, by what the *other* projections said once checked.

+**Pixel relations** come back as one of five `dup_type` values: `exact` (byte-identical, by xxHash), `near` (visually similar, by perceptual hash with D4 variants for rotation/flip invariance, or by cluster-based grouping in embedding space), and, for video, `segment`, `aligned`, and `redundant`.

 **Exact duplicates** are unambiguous.
 An image appearing twice contributes nothing new to either training or evaluation.
 In training data, exact duplicates